Senzing/ibm-icp4d-guide/README.md

         1. Menu > Run SQL
         1. Click on plus sign ("+") to add
         1. From file
-        1. In file browser, navigate to
+        1. In file browser, navigate to SQL file
+        1. Run all
         1. Select appropriate Schema (check the box)
-        1.

 #### Database connection information